ifm/developerportal/_sources/documentation/DeviceConfiguration/Parameters/AcquisitionSettings/modes.md.txt

 >Note: Objects *very* close to the beginning or end of the measurement range can still have an impact on the measurement.

-By default, the O3R provides two measurement ranges: two meters and four meters.
+By default, the O3R provides two measurement ranges: two and four meters.
 These ranges use different frequencies to perform the Time-of-Flight (ToF) measurement and therefore show different characteristics, especially in how they are affected by artifacts.
 The four-meter mode shows higher noise levels than the two-meter mode (around twice as much).

 ## Example